Research

 Rhetorics of Overcoming

-I explore how rhetorics of overcoming—the idea that disabled students must overcome their disabilities in order to be successful—manifest in writing studies scholarship and practices.
-Specifically, I argue that rewriting rhetorics of overcoming as narratives of “coming over” is one way to overcome ableist pedagogical standards.
+I explore how rhetorics of overcoming—the idea that disabled people must overcome their disabilities in order to be successful—manifest in writing studies scholarship and practices.
+Specifically, I argue that rewriting rhetorics of overcoming as narratives of “coming over” is one way to overcome ableist curricular design and teaching practices.
 Whereas rhetorics of overcoming rely on medical-model processes of diagnosis, disclosure, cure, and overcoming for individual students, coming over involves valuing disability and difference and challenging systemic issues of physical and pedagogical inaccessibility.
-I call for developing understandings of disability and difference that move beyond accommodation models in which students are diagnosed and remediated, instead working collaboratively—with instructors, administrators, consultants, and students themselves—to craft multimodal, universally designed writing pedagogies that meet students’ access needs.
+I call for developing understandings of disability that move beyond accommodation models in which students are diagnosed and remediated, arguing instead for collaborating with disabled instructors, administrators, consultants, and students to design more accessible learning and writing spaces.

 Self-Care in the Writing Classroom